zoka/webREPLdemo/README.md

 (use 'noirmon.server)
 (-main)
 ```
-Note that in this  case the monitoring page wihin noirMon itself will
+Note that in this  case the monitoring page within noirMon itself will
 not be accessible - you will get
 `ringMon already wrapped into separate web server at port xxxx` error
 message where the port is the one the other Jetty instance is using.